gnuton/asuswrt-merlin.ng/README.md

 You can find them on the release page of github

 ## Where can I find the code for the DSL-AC68U?
-Please have a look at the dsl branch
+Please have a look at the dsl-ac68u branch

 ## What's the status of this project?
 It's an experimental project, since it has not been extensively tested yet.
 If you find any issue please report it in github.